gottesmm/gottesmm.github.io/proposals/semantic-arc-high-level-vision.md

    exactly once along paths through the program.
 5. Represent Address Only Types using SSA values instead of Memory Locations.

-Each of these steps will be described in detail by focused mini-proposals.
-The first such proposal (High Level ARC Memory Operations) has been sent out in a separate thread for discussion.
+Each of these steps will be described in detail by focused mini-proposals sent to swift-dev.